Glenn Guy's Digital Photography Workflow

 While RAW is the best option for those prepared to process their image files on the desktop it’s not for everyone.
 In fact the whole problem with the RAW vs JPEG discussion is the notion of best, which should probably be replaced with the term most appropriate.
 So, regardless of what’s theoretically best, what matters to most folk is what is the most appropriate way to expose, process and store their files.

 If photography for you is about being out and about and recording the world around you, and the notion of spending significant periods of time processing those photos on your computer is unappealing, then JPEG is for you.

 Do you remember back to the days of film based photography?
 While it was possible to process your own photos in the darkroom, the vast majority of photographers left that up to photo labs bearing the name Kodak, Fuji or Agfa.
-Well, by setting your camera to JPEG you’re doing a similar thing.
-The original RAW data recorded by the camera at the moment of exposure is processed, in camera, to produce a result with which most folk are usually happy.
-All the more so if Little Johnny is smiling.
+By setting your camera to JPEG only you’re doing a similar thing.

 Setting your camera to JPEG enables the camera to both record and process your photos.
 Incidentally, JPEG is an acronym for the Joint Photographic Experts Group.
 Sounds like a bunch of blokes to me!

 The original RAW data recorded by the camera, at the moment of exposure, is processed, in camera, to produce a result with which most folk are usually happy.
 All the more so if Little Johnny is smiling.
 By setting your camera to JPEG the original RAW data recorded is processed by the camera and stored, in a compressed form, on your camera's memory card as a JPEG prior to the RAW file being automatically deleted.
 You can also set you camera to RAW+JPEG in which case both versions of the file will be retained.